-OVERVIEW: Save Our Seas Foundation is a Geneva-based nonprofit organization that supports a number of research, education, and conservation projects to protect ocean diversity, in particular work to restore sharks, rays, and skates.
-It operates as a “pass-through” foundation--meaning while its core operations are covered by a private fund, projects that it supports are backed by incoming public contributions.
+OVERVIEW: Save Our Seas Foundation invests in marine-related research, education, and conservation projects to protect ocean diversity.
+Its conservation work specifically emphasizes restoring sharks, rays, and skates.
+It operates as a “pass-through” foundation; in other words, while its core operations are covered by a private fund, it grantmaking is funded by incoming public contributions.

-IP TAKE: Organizations working with top marine predators would be well advised to get to know Save Our Seas.
-Not only does it have a grantmaking program; it’s highly active and public in the field in its own right, through an array of programs dedicated to public awareness and media work.
-It accepts unsolicited proposals, but note that all grantees must participate in public awareness and education campaigns as a condition to receiving funding.
+IP TAKE: Save Our Seas prioritizes restoring top marine predators.
+It has a grantmaking program, and remains active and public through an array of programs dedicated to public awareness and media work.
+It accepts unsolicited proposals, but all grantees must participate in public awareness and education campaigns as a condition to receiving funding.

 The foundation has three main categories of grants.
-Emergency Grants are set aside for projects that need urgent or immediate assistance.
-The Small Grant Fund goes out to one-year projects and awards less than $5,000 per project, on average—they’re typically given to startup endeavors by young scientists, conservationists, and educators.
-And the Keystone Fund is on a biennial grant cycle, with larger, ongoing projects in mind.
-It also awards photography grants and Keystone Special Project grants.
+The Small Grant Fund supports one-year projects with less than $5,000 per project on average.
+Typically recipients include startup endeavors by young scientists, conservationists, and educators.
+The Keystone Fund, in contrast, is offered biennially to support larger, ongoing projects; Keystone grants range between $10,000 and $100,000.
+The foundation also awards photography grants and Keystone Special Project grants.
 Applicants are invited to submit online application forms.

 Protection for the herbivores is also in the foundation’s repertoire.
-It sponsors sea turtle conservation in Kenya, for example, plus some Florida research projects to electronically tag and track young sea turtles as they leave their nests.
+It sponsors sea turtle conservation in Kenya, for example, in addition to Florida research projects that work to electronically tag and track young sea turtles as they leave their nests.
 Other Save Our Seas-supported projects focus on corals, crustaceans, and the manatees of western Africa.

-Education is a big part of Save Our Seas’ mission, as well.
-The organization strives to educate the public about the aquatic ecosystems that need protecting through a network of marine centers, along with periodic events to spread the word about specific threatened species, like the “Spot a Ray” program at a World Ocean Day event at Mote Marine Lab.
-Education and public affairs are so important to the foundation, in fact, that grantees are required to integrate awareness into their projects, and to work with Save Our Seas to promote their work.
+Lastly, Save Our Seas also emphasizes education.
+It strives to educate the public about the aquatic ecosystems that need protection through a network of marine centers, along with periodic events to spread the word about specific threatened species, like the “Spot a Ray” program at a World Ocean Day event at Mote Marine Lab in Sarasota, Florida.
+In fact, education and public affairs are so crucial to the foundation, that grantees are required to integrate awareness into their projects, and to work with Save Our Seas to promote their work.